Risk

 5 reasons to keep electronic records of incident reports

-You need the historical data.
+1. You need the historical data.
 While incident reports tend to be internal documents that aren’t released to the police by your company’s security department, it’s important to have the information included in such reports at your fingertips.
 For example, what if a violent crime occurred at your site, or one of your workers were implicated in a violent crime?
 You would then be able to easily look up historical data in your incident reports and give that information to the police who are investigating the crime.
 Such historical data can give you (and law enforcement) a better picture of the trends that may have led to a crime.

-Electronic documents allow you to compare data.
+2. Electronic documents allow you to compare data.
 A paper report captures one incident, but an electronic report offers you a layered view of your security.
 These layers are based on a floor plan approach rather than on a narrative report.
 Let's say you have a large number of vehicle break-ins in your parking area.
 Using a site map or a floor plan, you can overlay that report with security assessment data, like the location of lights or cameras.
 Are there dark spots or gaps in camera coverage?
 This comparison may help you understand the reasons behind the incidents you’ve been recording.

-Electronic records offer greater searchability.
+3. Electronic records offer greater searchability.
 Yes, you can technically search through paper records, but often paper reports aren’t searched unless someone who was there when the report was filed remembers the incident.
-Electronic records offer you an easily searchable database of incidents that gives whoever is taking the report greater insight into security trends at your site.
+Electronic records offer an easily searchable database of incidents that gives whomever is taking the report greater insight into security trends at your site.
 If a Silver Malibu was involved in an incident in the parking lot of your place of business, you can search for any other incidents that included the same type of car.
 Human memory is important, but if your staff turns over quickly, a database is more reliable.

-An electronic incident report can become an actionable list.
-A paper incident report is just that: a report of an incident that occured at your business.
+5. An electronic incident report can become an actionable list.
+A paper incident report is just that: a report of an incident that occurred at your business.
 An electronic report, however, can become a list of remediations you should undertake to improve your security.
 Electronic tools allow you to choose, assign, and track remediations to improve your security posture based on the event that occurred.

 Need help with digitizing your incident reports?
 Contact us now for a demo.